 After successfully cracking the hash, it will display us the corresponding password as shown below.
 In our case, the password is admin.

 Hello aspiring hackers.
 In our previous howtos, we saw about different shells like the infamous c99 shell, web shells in Kali Linux and Weevely.
-In this howto, we will see about hacking a website by uploading shell made with Metasploit.
+In this howto, we will see how to perform webshell attack with Metasploit.
 We will be getting a meterpreter shell on the website.

 As you can see below, I have created a php payload named “shell.php” with the metasploit payload option “php/meterpreter_reverse_tcp”.
 This gives us a reverse php meterpreter shell.
 The “lhost” option is our attacker system’s IP address and “lport” the port on which we want php meterpreter shell back.